 Before settling on iSCSI, there are other storage solutions that you can check to know if they will suit your business needs:

-- Fibre Channel: As discussed, a high-speed network solution for SANs.
+- Fibre Channel: As discussed, a high-speed network solution for SANs and SDS.
 If you already have a working FC SAN setup that does its job, you may want to skip on implementing iSCSI SAN.
-It’s always better to avoid having multiple heterogenous systems serving single purpose.
+However, if you are looking to update your existing FC storage configuration, consider checking out DataCore SANsymphony offering.

 Conclusion